Conus sculletti

 Conus sculletti, common name Scullett's cone, is a species of sea snail, a marine gastropod mollusk in the family Conidae, the cone snails and their allies.

 Like all species within the genus Conus, these snails are predatory and venomous.
-They are capable of stinging humans, therefore live ones should be handled carefully or not at all.
+They are capable of stinging humans; therefore, live ones should be handled carefully or not at all.

 Description

+The shell's shape is elongated with concave sides, a sharply angled shoulder, and a flat to low spire.
 The size of the shell varies between 30 mm and 50 mm.
+The shells consist of a white background with orange-brown patches, typically arranged in distinct bands.